 In May 2022, the Independent Review of Children's Social Care recommended that paid leave on a par with adoption leave should be introduced for special guardians and kinship carers with a child arrangements order where the child would otherwise be in care.
-A similar recommendation was also made by the House of Lords Children and Families Act 2014 Committee.
+A similar recommendation was also made by the House of Lords Children and Families Act 2014 Committee, and the previous Education Committee said that the case for... 'kinship leave' on par with Adoption Leave must be reviewed".

-In response, the previous government's Stable Homes, Built on Love strategy published in February 2023 committed to "explore additional workplace entitlements" for kinship carers and provide an update in the National Kinship Care Strategy.
+The previous government's Stable Homes, Built on Love strategy published in February 2023 committed to "explore additional workplace entitlements" for kinship carers and provide an update in the National Kinship Care Strategy.
 However, no further commitments were made in this Strategy, published in December 2023.
 Instead, the Department for Education published information for employers which sets out best practice for supporting kinship carers at work, including how to adapt internal HR policies and improve cultures of support.